valvarezapa/LCD/README.md

 using LCD.jl
 ~~~

 whenever you want to.
-Since the algorithms are collected in a module, to invoke a certain *LCD* method, it must always be preceded by the *LCD.* prefix, as we shall see next (and as it appears in the *Basic User Guide*).
+Since the algorithms are collected in a module, to invoke a certain *LCD* method, it must always be preceded by the *LCD.* prefix, as we shall see next (and as it appears in the *Quick User Guide*).

 Also, you will need to have the Python [Matplotlib](http://matplotlib.org/) library installed in order to use PyPlot, which is used to plot the graphics.
-You can either do inline plotting with [IJulia](https://github.com/JuliaLang/IJulia.jl), which doesn't require a GUI backend, or use the Qt, wx, or GTK+ backends of Matplotlib (as is shown in the *Basic User Guide*).
+You can either do inline plotting with [IJulia](https://github.com/JuliaLang/IJulia.jl), which doesn't require a GUI backend, or use the Qt, wx, or GTK+ backends of Matplotlib (as is shown in the *Quick User Guide*).

 # How to use it